 Where to Shop

 Just a few years ago, the Mid-Market neighborhood was neglected and full of vacant storefronts, but it’s slowly been coming into its own, a process accelerated by the arrival of the Twitter, Dolby and Uber headquarters.
 Today you can grab groceries, sundries or a to-go meal at the gleaming Market located in the first floor of the Twitter building, shop for a new pair of wheels at Huckleberry Bicycles and get a trim at the stylish barbershop Fellow Barber.

 One contributor to the up-and-coming neighborhood’s transformation story is the reopened Strand Theater.
 Built in 1917, the former derelict theater is now a striking red, state-of-the-art performance space for the American Conservatory Theater and operates a cafe in its sleek lobby.
 Nearby is the Asian Art Museum, housed in a striking beaux-arts-inspired building containing one of the world’s largest collections of Asian art.
 Market Street is flat, pedestrian-friendly and equipped with well-utilized bike lanes, but you can also travel up and down the city’s main thoroughfare riding one of the restored streetcars (some 150 years old) of the F-Market & Wharves Muni line.

 The Best Restaurants in Mid-Market

-You can have a fine dinner at the cool Alta CA, owned by California cuisine leader chef Daniel Patterson, order the American burger and fries at the popular Popsons or enjoy live music at a temporary eclectic food market known as The Hall.
+You can have a fine dinner at the cool Kaya, serving modern Jamaican cuisine (Salt cod fritters!
+Jerk chicken salad!) from chef Nigel Jones and California cuisine leader chef Daniel Patterson.
+Or as a more casual alternative, order the American burger and fries at the popular Popsons.
 The new casual spot Kagawa-Ya Udon Noodle Company, specializing in Japanese noodles, is already a lunchtime hit.

 Where to Drink